 The large list included emotions such as anxiety or boredom, as well as other less common emotional experiences, such as "aesthetic complacency" or "empathic pain".

 In the second phase, categorized emotions were compared with human ones.
 8 volunteers connected as a functional magnetic resonance imaging observed 112 images.
 Their brain activity was measured in parallel by the neural network, to associate it with the images (and emotions) already in its possession.

 Building a neural network that reproduces the human brain is a scientific challenge that has lasted for years.
 Yet even the most advanced machines trudge ahead of the range of human experiences.
 "Emotions are a huge part of our daily lives," says Kragel.
-"If the neural networks do not decipher them properly they will always have limited knowledge of how the brain works."
+"If the neural networks do not decipher them properly, they will always have a limited knowledge of how the brain works."

 Are there any risks?

 Hannah davis, a professor of generative music at New York University, believes that teaching emotions to a computer is not dangerous.
 "It would be dangerous," he says, "if we started to distinguish emotions with the same schematism and the same scarcity of nuances."

 How to blame her?
 Coding an emotion from a photo does not mean understanding it or feeling empathy.
 And already today with social networks we can have the perception that people have restricted their emotions to the number of emoticons they can find.

 “Is the model able to feel emotions?
 Definitely no. He is only reading in some categories, certainly not in the complexity of the human experience.
 Could he feel emotions in the future?
 This cannot be ruled out.
 Perhaps."